GoraNetwork/developer-quick-start/evm/README.md

 ## Setting up your Gora EVM development environment

- * Make sure you are running Linux by executing:
+ * Check the prerequisites:
    ```
    uname
    ```
-   This should print out: `Linux`.
+   should print out `Linux`.
+Make sure you have [Docker](https://docker.com/). installed.
+Your Libc version version must be at least `2.32` which can be checked by executing `/lib/libc.so.6`.
+If it is older, please upgrade your OS.

  * Check out the developer quick start repository by running:
    ```